VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 If the propensity score is correct, you can isolate $\hat{\mu}_d(X_i)$.
 By doing that, you end up with the subtraction $T_i - \hat{P}(X_i)$ which in expectation is also zero.
 All good!

+So what can you do with it?
+How do we actually know what is the correct setting for propensity scores?
+There are many researchers looking out for this answer.
+Recently, the great [Pedro Sant'Anna and Jun Zhao](https://www.sciencedirect.com/science/article/abs/pii/S0304407620301901) provided a pathway to use difference-in-differences using doubly robust estimators.
+And, if you really wanna go deeper, [Edward H. Kennedy](https://arxiv.org/abs/2203.06469) provides a review of machine learning tools to estimate doubly robust parameters.